Will1229/Blockchain/README.md

 ## Quick Start

-### Start web interface
+### Start server
-1. Navigate to project root dir and start the server:
+Navigate to project root dir and start the server:
 ```
 $ gradle bootRun
 ```
+### Use web interface
-2. Open http://localhost:8080/ in browser and try it from web page:
+Open http://localhost:8080/ in browser and try it from web page:

 ![block chain demo](https://raw.githubusercontent.com/Will1229/Blockchain/master/image/web.PNG)

+### Use rest interface
-3. Or use curl directly from command line:
+Use curl directly from command line to interact with the server:

-### Create new agent
+#### Create new agent
 ```
 curl -X POST "http://localhost:8080/agent?name=A1&port=1001"
 {"name":"A1","port":1001,"blockchain":[{"index":0,"timestamp":1502193341671,"hash":"4f99b67b06b6831886815ffe66a55be2e34dcefdfc16b6214710313062a8a480","previousHash":"ROOT_HASH"}]}